-I ended up getting to have deliberate sit-downs with all of them.
-I learned about my brother’s decision to attend college seminary, I heard stories of my grandpa’s long journey to meet my grandmother, I laughed as my grandma related memories of growing up in Mexico, and I found out that my uncle was going to have a bone marrow transplant in the coming months.
+I ended up getting to have deliberate sit-downs with all four of them.
+I learned about my brother’s decision to attend college seminary, I heard stories of my grandpa’s long journey to Mexico to meet my grandmother, I laughed as my grandma Quiquis related memories of growing up in Mexico, and I found out that my uncle was going to have a bone marrow transplant in the coming months.
 Overall, it was a very enjoyable 6-day trip.
 I even got a tan out of it.

 “The hospital just called to say David passed away.
 He went into cardiac arrest.
 They said it was quick.”

-I got the text right after pulling into the driveway of a buddy’s house, and I just sat there.
+I read the text right after pulling into the driveway of a buddy’s house, and I just sat there.
 It didn’t feel real.
 It still doesn’t.
 It was only a couple of months ago that I was sitting on the beach with Uncle David.
 He was so…joyful.
 Happy.
 Funny.
 Alive.

 But you know what’s beautiful?
 My last memories of Uncle David are phenomenal.

-I can’t really recall ever having had a long conversation between just the two of us, but back in February we had not one, but two.
+I can’t really recall ever having had a long conversation between just the two of us, but in Mexico we had not one, but two.
 We talked about how he wanted to go to the Oberammergau Passion Play in Germany this summer.
 How he had been using Duolingo to brush up on his German, his 3rd language…or 4th, depending on how you count it.
 We talked about some of the struggles he had had with some of the things happening within his congregation.
 How he had grown as a person and a priest because of them.
 How he could count on one hand the number of days he had missed mass, and how most of those involved crossing the international date line.
 We talked at length about his medical condition, something to do with bone marrow.
 He gave me all of the ins and outs, inadvertently displaying his unparalleled intelligence and memory by describing it using every. single.
 Latin. name.

 But it wasn’t just the conversations.
-One of the nights there was a Mexican Fiesta on the beach, full bar included.
+One of the nights the resort hosted a Mexican Fiesta on the beach, full bar included.
 Uncle David drank to the point of levity, and he was hilarious.
 He started to poke fun at the cacophonous performance by singing along with the musicians, but purposely loud and out of tune, often crossing deliberately into wailing.
 He would make snide remarks about the show, and it was all Liam and I could do to keep ourselves from dying of laughter.